gabriele-gambero/Gabriele_Master_project/integration_and_correlation/README.md

-\
-\
-As DCA is part of the unning the DCA denoiser in a ScanPy script.
+As DCA is part of the ScanPy package as well, I tried to run the DCA denoiser in a ScanPy script.
 DOESN'T WORK
 - On the raw counts:
 ```sh
 python3 dca_denoiser.py output/sATAC_preprocessing/counts_signac_filtered_brca_q0_peak_bc_matrix.csv output/sATAC_preprocessing/denoised_counts_output.h5ad --threads 4